 In 2018, the FDA announced that ExtenZe Plus pills contain sildenafil, a medication that’s used to erectile dysfunction and the active ingredient in Viagra®.

 Unlabeled ingredients are a major safety issue, as they can cause interactions when used with certain medications and other products.

 According to the FDA, the unlabeled sildenafil found in ExtenZe Plus may “interact with nitrates found in some prescription drugs” and “may lower blood pressure to dangerous levels.”

 ExtenZe contains several active ingredients, some of which may affect certain aspects of your sexual health and performance.
-These include:
+Common ExtenZe ingredients include:

 Dehydroepiandrosterone (DHEA).
 DHEA is a steroid hormone precursor that’s used by your body to create androgens like testosterone and dihydrotestosterone (DHT).